 Find any extended MT4 (MT5) report on the Internet and analyze the strategy from the perspective of risk and money management.

-Today’s lesson is definitely one of the main ones in the course.
+Today’s lesson is one of the main ones in the course.
 Considering the nonsense that is published on most forex trading websites, here I try to outline my personal experience in the hope that it will be useful for beginning traders.
 I expect that today’s lesson has consolidated the basic sense of risk management.
-If some aspect still remains unclear, please ask a question in the comments; I will be happy to answer or add certain information to the article if I forgot to say something important.
+If some aspect remains unclear, please ask a question in the comments; I will be happy to answer or add certain information to the article if I forgot to say something important.

 If everything is clear, let’s move on to the next lesson.